Demo

 Essential Functions

-Operates assigned machinery and tools used to paint or apply traffic control markings, lane lines, parking spaces and crosswalks.
+Operates/drives assigned vehicles, machinery and tools used to paint or apply traffic control markings, lane lines, parking spaces and crosswalks.
 Operates truck-mounted and manual equipment to apply: water and solvent borne paints; reflective additives; inlaid, pressure sensitive reflective tapes; thermoplastic tape and other materials.
 Drives light to medium-duty trucks as needed.

 Cleans and maintains stripers, stencil trucks, line walkers, and other related equipment.